TECH © www.rt66pix.com

 These are educated opinions--not endorsements--covering general travel and street photography.
 If you intend to shoot surfing, basketball, hummingbirds or polar bears this will be of almost no use.
 Everything was purchased at retail, not supplied or discounted by manufacturers.

 I have no experience with smartphones although they are an increasingly viable option.
-Camera models will change over time (mine are two generations behind) but this should still provide a useful framework.
+Camera models will change over time (mine are three generations behind) but this should still provide a useful framework.

 All images until 2010 were shot on a manual-focus Nikon from the 1970s, using slow Fuji or Kodak negative film--either 100 or 200 ASA.
 I used three lenses about equally, 24mm and 28mm Nikon primes, and a 35-70 zoom.
 I also carried and generally used a lightweight modified Quantaray tripod.
 (Film images appear on photo information as "Plustek" which is actually the negative scanner, an OpticFilm 7200i.)